protesilaos/my-website/_pages/emacs/emacs.md

     + GitHub: <https://github.com/protesilaos/tmr>
     + GitLab: <https://gitlab.com/protesilaos/tmr>
 + Mailing list: <https://lists.sr.ht/~protesilaos/tmr>
++ Backronym: TMR May Ring; Time Must Run

 ## Logos

 This package provides a simple approach to setting up a "focus mode".
-It uses the `page-delimiter` or the outline together with some commands to move between pages whether narrowing is in effect or not.
+It uses the `page-delimiter` (typically `^L`) or the outline together with some commands to move between pages whether narrowing is in effect or not.
 It also provides some optional aesthetic tweaks which come into effect when the buffer-local `logos-focus-mode` is enabled.
 The manual shows how to extend the code to achieve the desired result.

 [Watch the demo of the original version of logos.el](https://protesilaos.com/codelog/2022-03-11-emacs-logos-demo/) (all my videos since early 2022 use `logos`).